-The Ethernet Switches primarily support the definition and enforcement of information flow policies among network nodes.
+The MX-Series/EX9200-Series appliances primarily support the definition and enforcement of information flow policies among network nodes.
 All information flow from one network node to another passes through an instance of the TOE.
 Information flow is controlled based on network node addresses and protocol.
 In support of the information flow security functions, the TOE ensures that security-relevant activity is audited and provides the security tools to manage the security functions.